This hat pattern will show you how to knit a hat with circular needles for beginners.

-In this simple pattern, you will create ribbing for the brim and then knit every stitch in the round to create the stockinette stitch for the main body of the hat.
+In this simple pattern, you will create ribbing (using the rib stitch) for the brim and then knit every stitch in the round to create the stockinette stitch for the main body of the hat.

 The hat is really quick to knit up too as it is made with super bulky yarn.

-In this post, you will learn everything you need to know in order to knit your very first hat.
+In this post, you will learn everything you need to know in order to knit your very first hat in the round.

 If you have never worked in the round before here is a video tutorial to help you get started – How To Knit In The Round.

 The hat knits up quickly in super bulky yarn, and the simple design makes for a relaxing and enjoyable simple knit.

 The hat is knit in the round – if you have a longer cable you may wish to use the magic loop technique.

 This pattern is good for advanced new knitters.

 - Please do not copy, sell, redistribute or republish this pattern.